Promotion of Workplace Health and Safety

 - Note:The percentage of workplaces implementing measures for positive mental health is scheduled to be aggregated starting in 2019.

-Kyowa Kirin was recognized as a 2019 Certified Health and Productivity Management Organization (White 500)*3 for having met a prescribed standard in the Survey on Health and Productivity Management implemented by the Ministry of Economy, Trade and Industry.
-The certification was received over three consecutive years since the program was commenced.
+Kyowa Kirin was recognized as a 2020 Certified Health and Productivity Management Organization (White 500)*3 for having met a prescribed standard in the Survey on Health and Productivity Management implemented by the Ministry of Economy, Trade and Industry.
+The certification was received over four consecutive years since the program was commenced.

 - *1:The term "Kenko Keiei (health and productivity management)" is a registered trademark of the Workshop for the Management of Health on Company and Employee.